Gambling and online casinos in Tanzania

 - mandatory integration with the TRA (Tanzania Revenue Authority) tax system.

-to fund sports, education and infrastructure.
+The state actively uses gambling revenues to finance sports, education and infrastructure.

 Legal forms of gambling